upidapi/NixOs/resources.md

 This is just for my own sake
-its not really markdown i just like the colors :)
+its not actually markdown i just like the colors :)

 # open the (infra) sops file
 ```bash
 cd "$NIXOS_CONFIG_PATH"; su --preserve-environment -c "